agnesvanbelle/TL/source-code/arf.experiments.wifi/README.txt

             contains results for case of "Our Metafeatures" for train/test set size of 6 generated from input/OF

-            similar for output/houseInfoA/A6/HF  but contains results for "Handcrafted Metafeatures"
+            similar for output/houseInfoA/A6/HF  but that one contains results for "Handcrafted Metafeatures"

         output/houseInfoA/A5/OF/NOTRANSFER:
               contains results for case of "Our Metafeatures" for train/test set size of 6 and a case of no transfer learning

               similar for output/houseInfoA/A5/OF/TRANSFER:
-              but there transfer learning has been used
+              but in that one transfer learning has been used

           output/houseInfoA/A5/HF/NOTRANSFER/TEST:
               contains svm-ready test sets for "Our Metafeatures" for train/test set size of 6 and case of no transfer learning
-              The name of the files represent the training instances
+              The name of the files represent the dates used for the training instances

+              similar for output/houseInfoA/A5/HF/NOTRANSFER/TRAIN but that one contains the svm-ready train data

   output/matlab :
     contains generated scripts that plot results: